jtvandijk/GPU-Analytics/content/docs/Case_Study/Chapter_2.md

 %tensorboard --logdir ./log
 ```

-Or in VSCode, you can press Ctrl+Shift+P and type "Open TensorBoard".
+Or in VSCode, you can press ```Ctrl+Shift+P``` and type "Open TensorBoard".
 Then select the log directory.

 The TensorBoard profiling dashboard includes a number of tabs that can be used to visualize the profiling logs.
-In this example, we will be focusing on the **Overview**

-* **Overview**: provides a high-level overview of the profiling results.
-In this example, the GPU Utilization is low.
+In this example, we will be focusing on the **Overview** which provides a high-level overview of the profiling results.
 The details of these metrics are [here](https://github.com/pytorch/kineto/blob/main/tb_plugin/docs/gpu_utilization.md).

 <figure title = "GPU tensorboard">
      <center>